 2006 2007

 Net operating loss and tax credits \$ 2,834,870 999,665

 Depreciation and amortization 71,412 148,502

 Allowance for accounts receivable 30,841 54,294

-Reserve for expired product - 119,309
+Reserve for expired product 119,309

 Rebate liability 38,328

 Inventory write-off 175,961 416

 Deferred charges 399,010 294,764

 Investment income (10,448)

 Employee stock-based compensation 37,747

 Expense for options and stock grants to nonemployees 517,523 583,358

 Total deferred tax assets 4,056,916 2,238,636

 Less deferred tax asset valuation allowance (39,612) (47,479)

 Net deferred tax assets \$ 4,017,304 2,191,157

 In assessing the realizability of deferred tax assets, management considers whether it is more likely than not that some portion or all of the deferred tax assets will not be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible.
-Management considers the scheduled reversal of deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible.
-Management assets, the Company will need to generate future taxable income of approximately \$14,100,000 prior to the expiration of the net operating loss carryforwards in 2026.
+Management considers the scheduled reversal of deferred tax liabilities, projected future taxable income, and tax planning strategies in making this assessment.
+In order to fully realize the deferred tax assets, the Company will need to generate future taxable income of approximately \$14,100,000 prior to the expiration of the net operating loss carryforwards in 2026.
 Taxable income for the years ended December 31, 2005, 2006, and 2007 was \$1,938,296, \$2,139,954, and \$5,478,309, respectively.
 Based upon the level of taxable income over the last three years and projections for future taxable income over the periods in which the deferred tax assets are deductible, management believes it is more likely than not that the Company will realize the benefits of these deductible differences, net of the existing valuation allowances, at December 31, 2007.
-The valuation allowance at December 31, 2007 represents the deferred tax assets assectiated with CPSC and CET that the Company believes are not more likely than not will be utilized.
+The valuation allowance at December 31, 2007 represents the deferred tax assets associated with CPSC and CET that the Company believes are not more likely than not will be utilized.
 The amount of the deferred tax asset considered realizable, however, could be reduced in the near term if estimates of future taxable income during the carryforward period are reduced.